la5nta/pat/README.md

 # wl2k-go

 wl2k-go is a collection of Go packages implementing various parts needed to build a Winlink 2000 client.
-It includes a Winlink client running on Linux, OS X and other unix-like platforms.
+It includes a Winlink client running on Linux, OS X, other unix-like platforms and Windows.

 The project's goal is to encourage and facilitate development of cross-platform Winlink 2000 clients.